pymlex/mephi-library-search/README.md

 <img width="460" height="323" alt="output-onlinepngtools (1)" src="https://github.com/user-attachments/assets/de65d40e-eb45-4a4d-ac65-fdb9a296cda6" />

-This repository implements an end to end semantic search pipeline for a university book collection.
-Textual fields consisting of title plus annotation are preprocessed and embedded with a Russian scientific BERT model.
-The resulting dense vectors are normalised and stored to allow fast approximate retrieval.
+This project presents a practical semantic search system for the BITI MEPhI university library, aimed at retrieving relevant scientific literature from natural language queries.
+It relies on dense text representations produced by a Russian scientific BERT model, combines them with unsupervised clustering to reduce search complexity.
+The developed search system is wrapped in a Telegram bot.

 ## Embeddings